lorenzwalthert/strcode/README.md

  	 rdfs:label "YourProcess02" ;
   	 provone:wasDerivedFrom user:ProcessID .
 ```
-You may found that default associations are disappear in this output file.
+You may find that default associations are disappear in this output file.

 You can add another argument `graph=TRUE` into your function.
 With `sum_str(rdf="ttl", UserAL=TRUE, graph=TRUE)`, you can generate a RDF diagram as follows: